megaunknown/G2-MPP-Mar20-Project/src/docs/read_me_from_students.txt

 4.SEARCH BOOK BY ISBN
 When  an Administrator enter ISBN, he select the option to search book by isbn, then he is presented the book information with its availability status.

+5. Toolbarless
+To move window just hold left mouse click then move.
+You can press esc button in login window to close app You can press esc button in home window to logout app

+6. Mandatory Validation
+Application validates for all inputs.